curityio/flask-of-oil/README.md

 ### Using filter as a decorator that runs before specific routes

-Instaad of setting the `before_request` a decorator can be added to the route that should be protected.
+Instead of setting the `before_request` a decorator can be added to the route that should be protected.
 This also enables the routes to have different scope requirements which could be handy.

 *Important: The oauth decorator needs to be CLOSEST to the function*